Somatic Therapy

 What to Expect

-• You’ll leave with practical tools you can use in daily life
+• You’ll learn practical tools you can use in daily life

 Next Steps